Italy Influences Ink Figure Drawings

-Someone I met at a recent art event emailed me the day after after discovering from my website that I had spent time in Italy.
-She had spent childhood summers in Rome, and although she only saw figure drawings and not my Italy-themed oil paintings at my show, she “felt that spirit.”
+As I’ve previously shared, my time in Italy was a major influence on all parts of my life, including my ink figure drawings.
+I recently met someone at an art event who had also spent many months in Italy.
+She emailed me the next day after discovering from my website that I had spent time in Italy.
+She had spent childhood summers in Rome, and although she only saw ink figure drawings and not my Italy-themed oil paintings at my show, she “felt that spirit.”

 I spent three years in Italy in my early 20s.
-That part of my life is increasingly distant in time but I am continually surprised by how much it continues to influence my life and artistic choices.
+That part of my life is increasingly distant in time.
+However, I am continually surprised by how much it continues to influence my life and artistic choices.
 Usually I think about the influence of Medieval and Renaissance art on my paintings, but not my drawings.

 I only recently realized that these figure drawings also bear the influence of my time in Italy.
-The drawings of Renaissance and Baroque artists Giovanni Battista Tiepolo, Luca Cambiaso, Raphael, Michelangelo, and of course Rembrandt (he wasn’t Italian but his works are found all over Europe) all use expressive line and quick washes of ink to convey emotional power and drama.
+The drawings of Renaissance and Baroque artists Giovanni Battista Tiepolo, Luca Cambiaso, Raphael, Michelangelo, and of course Rembrandt (he wasn’t Italian but his works are found all over Europe) have all had a profound impact on my work.
+Each of these artists use expressive line and quick washes of ink to convey emotional power and drama.
 Although master drawings are difficult to find and display, I know that in my time in Italy I was able to see many.

 During that time in Italy I discovered that simply by using the traditional materials of a nib pen and a bottle of ink, I could create calligraphic lines similar to those of the old masters.
 I was immediately hooked.
-At lunch one day a visiting professor told me about a local antique store where he had bought some pen nibs.
-I went back with him to the antique store – whether it was to help translate or because I knew I wanted to buy some too I can’t remember, but I still use the nibs I bought that day more than fifteen years ago!
+While I was working with a study abroad program in Orvieto, a visiting professor shared his morning adventures with me.
+At lunch he told me about a local antique store where he had bought some pen nibs.
+I went back with him to the antique store.
+Did he ask me to help him translate or did I know that I wanted to buy some too?
+I can’t remember, but I still use the nibs I bought that day more than fifteen years ago!

 Connecting with the Essentials